apichick/apigee-dev-training/labs/lab-02/README.md

         </AssignVariable>
       </AssignMessage>

-* Add the following DefaultFaultRule in the API ProxyEndpoint and TargetEndpoint:
+* Add the following DefaultFaultRule directy inside the XML root element of ProxyEndpoint and TargetEndpoint:

       <DefaultFaultRule>
           <AlwaysEnforce>true</AlwaysEnforce>